Society of Joseon: Minor office holders and technocrats

+The sangmin commoners

 Around 80% of Joseon society was made up of commoners, called sangmin.
 They were a free class, obliged to pay taxes, serve in the army, and undertake corvée labour.
 Peasants, artisans, fishermen and merchants made up this class, but merchants were regarded as lowly by yangban.
 Some peasants owned their lands, but others cultivated yangban property as tenants.

+cheonmin

 The last place on the social ladder was the outsider class, the cheonmin.
-Among this class were the shamans, butchers, and other people outside of the Buddhist norms of acceptability.
+These fell into two groups: the free and the slaves.

+Free groups

+The free were essentially people outside Buddhist societal norms of acceptability.
+For example, professionals dealing with animal slaughter (butchers, people working with animal skins), most probably because of established Buddhist religious views.
+Innkeepers, gisaengs, entertainers, gravediggers, bark peelers, basket makers, shamans and ferrymen were also cheonmin people.
+It was a hereditary status, and their children were not allowed to advance on the social ladder.

+Slaves

 Slaves were divided into two groups: sanobi (private slaves) and gongnobi (slaves owned by the state).
 Both groups had "in-house slaves" (solgeo nobi) and "outside slaves" (oegeo nobi).
 The latter lived like any peasant, could own property and, just like peasants, gave a portion of the crop or textile tributes to their owners.
 This makes Korean history scholars debate whether they should even be considered slaves or serfs.
 The number of slaves fluctuated throughout the Joseon period: there were times when their numbers reached 30% of the population.
 Slaves could not have family names except for those who already had one when they became enslaved.
 So they could not invent their own last names.
 In theory, marriage between slaves and commoners was forbidden, but the rule was often ignored.
 By the end of the dynasty, the number of slaves declined.
 State slavery was abolished in 1800 while private slavery was finally banned in 1894.

-Besides slaves, people of certain professions were also numbered among the cheonmin class.
-For example, professionals dealing with animal slaughter (butchers, people working with animal skins), most probably because of old Buddhist views.
-Innkeepers, gisaengs, entertainers, gravediggers, bark peelers, basket makers, shamans and ferrymen were also cheonmin people.
-It was a hereditary status, and their children were not allowed to advance on the social ladder.